The Aboriginal Fund for Species at Risk

 Regional Priorities for Both Streams

 In addition to the national priorities, each region has regional priorities that support the national priorities.
 These include target areas, species and threats that have been identified as priorities for the region.
-For the 2016-2017 funding year, emphasis shall be placed on projects that address regional priorities.
+For the 2017–2018 funding year, emphasis shall be placed on projects that address regional priorities, and these can be found in the Species at Risk Stream Regional Priorities 2017-2018.

 For more information:

-- Information on the AFSAR program is also available on our website.
+- General information on the AFSAR program is also available on the AFSAR website.

-- Please refer to the 2016-2017 AFSAR Application Guidelines for additional information and other details on project eligibility.
-Separate guidelines are provided for the Species at Risk and the Prevention each funding streams.
+- Please refer to the 2017–2018 AFSAR Application Guidelines for additional information and other details on project eligibility.
+Separate guidelines are provided for the SAR Stream and the Prevention Stream.

 - If you have any questions, please contact email@example.com.